DataDog/datadog-agent/Dockerfiles/agent/DOCKERHUB.md

 ### agent:\<version\>

 This variant doesn't embed a Java runtime.
-If you don't plan on using JMX-based checks, you probably want to pick that one since it is noticeably slimmer.
+If you don't plan on using JMX-based checks, you probably want to pick this one since it is noticeably slimmer.

 ## Documentation